 Knowledge organisers are the ultimate renewable resource: they can be used by every future year-group and every teacher who teaches them.
 A knowledge curriculum, teacher-led instruction and strong textbooks reduce workload by eschewing differentiated or personalised resourcing.
 I’ll write about this idea of renewable resourcing in another post.

 Written marking is the ultimate non-renewable resource.
 By contrast, multiple-choice questions and icons are butterflies.
 I’ll write about our feedback approach and minimalist marking in another post.

 Teaching teenagers full-time is an exhausting job in itself.
 The simple decision to have a two-week Autumn half-term has a powerful impact on staff energy in the longest term of the year.

 We replace the hornet of transient, temporary display with the butterfly of permanent, enduring display.

 We replace the hornet of highly labour-intensive written parental reports with online access to subject, behaviour and attendance data so parents can see online anywhere, any time, how their pupil is doing. ***

 If you are blind to the hornets in your school, you are allowing your teachers to get stung.
 Hidden butterflies improve learning and reduce workload, burnout and turnover.
-At Michaela, we are just getting started, and we are confident that there are many more butterflies to find.
+In schools, we are just getting started, and we should be confident that there are many more butterflies to find.